puresight/puresight.github.io/tech/_posts/2016-05-05-meetup-calendar.md

 subject: article
 tags: android calendar meetup
-description: "Wouldn't it be nice if your Android phone would just know what Meetup.com events you have RSVP'd to?
+description: "Wouldn't it be nice if your Android phone would just know what Meetup.com events you RSVP'd to?
 And give you appointment reminders for them, the way it does for stuff on your Google calendar?"
 image:
   alt: "Meetup.com"